 In cPanel servers, the most commonly installed Spam filters are ‘Spamassassin’ and Mailscanner.
 But simply installing SpamAssassin will not be sufficient to prevent spamming in servers.

 The default rule-set of SpamAssassin is configured for generic spam and may not filter all types of spam that hits your mail server.
-To ensure that no spam get missed, we add custom spam filters and rules to examine incoming mails and to block spam.
+To ensure that no spam gets into your server, we configure custom rules to examine incoming mails and filters to block spam.

 2. Anti-spam record lookup

-Many spam mails are generated out of email spoofing.
-Spammers can take valid email addresses and send forged mails with ‘From’ addresses as those IDs, without really authenticating them.
+We’ve seen that many spam mails get generated out of email spoofing, where spammers steal valid email addresses and send forged mails with ‘From’ addresses as those IDs, without really authenticating them.

-Enabling sender and recipient validation helps us to confirm that they are valid domains.
+We configure sender and recipient validation in servers to confirm that they are valid domains.
 Using anti-spam record lookup, we validate that the mails are originated from genuine senders and not spammers who spoof the email addresses.

 To prevent email spoofing, the commonly configured anti-spam records are SPF (Sender Policy Framework), DKIM (Domainkeys Identified Mail) and RDNS (Reverse DNS).